 We joined acclaimed Mustang restorer Bob Wilson of RJ Restorations in Farmington, Minnesota to get his impression of the fit, quality, and ease of installation on a set of 1969 Ford Mustang taillights.
 Wilson was quick to point out how substantial this set of taillights feels right out of the package, with quality that matched the original lenses.
 Bob too has conducted lesser-grade LED taillight conversion in early Mustangs, and acknowledges that these lights certainly set the bar a lot higher.

-Follow along as Wilson installs a set of these great lights in the tail of an equally impressive 1969 Mustang Mach I, powered by a ground pounding Cobra Jet engine.
-Of course once you hit the brakes the whole shop exclaimed “Wow!
+Follow along as Wilson installs a set of these great lights in the tail of an equally impressive 1969 Mustang Mach I, powered by a ground-pounding Cobra Jet engine.
+Of course once we hit the brakes, the whole shop exclaimed “Wow!
 Those are bright.”
-But the fun didn’t end there, with a flip of the turn signal lever the real magic begins with the lights sequential operation.
+But the fun didn’t end there: with a flip of the turn signal lever, the real magic begins with the lights’ sequential operation.